POLICIES OF THE CHESHIRE PUBLIC LIBRARY

-4. In the event of an objection to any material, Library staff will ask the person objecting to state his reasons in writing for consideration by the Library Director [See Appendix D, “Request for Reconsideration of Materials Form”].
-The Director will apply the selection criteria to the material in question to determine its suitability for continued inclusion in the collection.
+4. In the event of an objection to any material, Library staff will ask the person objecting to state his reasons in writing for consideration by the Library Director [“Request for Reconsideration of Materials Form (PDF)”].
+For HTML version below, see Appendix D. The Director will apply the selection criteria to the material in question to determine its suitability for continued inclusion in the collection.

 5. If, at the discretion of the Library Director, Library materials become dated, obsolete, or unused, these materials will be withdrawn from the collection.
 Efforts will be made to dispose of withdrawn materials as follows, as storage space and staff time permit:

 Free giveaways to library patrons

 Donation to nonprofit organizations that are willing to pick up all materials

 Disposal of materials in appropriate waste/recycling receptacles

 Gifts of books, periodicals, recordings and any other materials, including those from local authors and artists, are accepted only if there are no conditions placed upon their use and if, in the judgment of the Library Director, they are appropriate to the Library collection based on the selection criteria stated in Section B (“Materials Selection Policy”).
 Library staff cannot provide appraisals of the value of donated materials.
 Gifts of materials that cannot be used in the collection will be given to the Friends of the Cheshire Public Library for book sale fundraisers.
 Monetary contributions to the Cheshire Public Library are accepted.
 Monetary gifts in excess of $200.00 must be submitted for acceptance and appropriation by the Cheshire Town Council.
 Contributions can be made payable to the Cheshire Public Library Gift Fund or the Friends of the Cheshire Public Library.